 5.3 In no event shall Capacoty's aggregate liability to any User exceed the total subscription fees paid by that User in the twelve (12) months immediately preceding the event giving rise to the claim.

-6.1 You agree to indemnify, defend, and hold harmless Capacoty Pty Ltd (as trustee for the Capacoty Trust), its directors, officers, employees, contractors, and agents from and against any and all claims, damages, losses, costs, and expenses (including reasonable legal fees) arising out of or in connection with:
+6.1 You agree to indemnify, defend, and hold harmless Capacoty Pty Ltd (as trustee for the Capacoty Trust), its directors, officers, employees, contractors, and agents from and against losses, damages, claims, costs, and expenses (including reasonable legal fees) arising from third-party claims to the extent caused or contributed to by:

-6.2 For general misuse or breach of these Terms, your indemnification obligation is capped at the total subscription fees paid by you in the twelve (12) months preceding the relevant claim.
+6.2 Your indemnification obligation under clause 6.1 is capped at the total subscription fees paid by you in the twelve (12) months preceding the relevant claim.
 This cap does not apply to claims arising from wilful misconduct, fraud, deliberate misuse, or fabrication of clinical findings.

 7.1 All intellectual property in the Platform — including software architecture, source code, algorithms, prompt engineering, user interface design, workflows, and documentation — is owned by Capacoty Pty Ltd (as trustee for the Capacoty Trust) and is protected under the Copyright Act 1968 (Cth) and applicable intellectual property laws.